Shagy-1/Database_Financial_Voucer/README.md

 ____________________________________________________________________________

-we create four tables: "Student," "Employees," "Financing Voucher," "Program," and "Department."
+we create five tables: "Student," "Employees," "Financing Voucher," "Program," and "Department."
 Here's a breakdown of the entities and attributes:

 The "Student" table has attributes such as student_id, student_name, date_of_birth, email, and program_id.
 The program_id is a foreign key referencing the "Program" table's primary key.